 One way to do that with soccer is with Asian handicaps, rather than traditional 1×2 betting.

 For more betting tips, check out our soccer betting strategy page.

 To use a term from the world of competitive video gaming, it is much easier to “anti-strat” a team you regularly play against and have a lot of data about as they play in the same league as you do week in, week out.

 No doubt this is one of the many aspects of soccer which keeps changing as technology and resources develop over time.

 But it still remains a fact that teams can look very different playing on the international stage than how they performed in their domestic competitions.

 Managers can spring surprises more efficiently, and with 180 minutes to play with, they also have the time to change what doesn’t work.

-Sometimes, nothing can be scarier than facing a sixth-placed team of their league deep into the Champions League.
+Sometimes, nothing can be scarier than facing a team having a pedestrian campaign in their domestic league, as they come into the Champions League looking to prove themselves.

 Why, you ask?